ueberauth/guardian/README.md

        secret_key: "Secret key.
 You can use `mix guardian.gen.secret` to get one"
 ```

-With this level of configuration, you can have a working installation.
+Congrats!
+We have a working Guardian implementation.

 ## Basics